 This kind of trust should be part of your overall elder law plan to be prepared for the future but may become necessary even while you are young.
 Even if your child doesn’t currently utilize Medicaid or SSI, you should consider the possibility that they may need to rely on those programs in the future.

-Let Us Help With Your Estate Planning and Trusts
+Let Our Estate Planning Attorney Help With Your Estate Planning and Trusts

 Wondering if a special needs trust might provide some peace of mind about providing for your child after you are gone?
 Contact us for a free 15-minute consultation to get started and find out how our skilled estate planning attorney can help protect your assets and your child’s future.